Is there a safe colored pencil solvent? Why would you want to use it?

-In August 2015 I was able to locate a seller of Spectrum Noir products, who not only sells their craft lines, but also sells their pencil blending solution.
+In August 2015, I was able to locate a seller of Spectrum Noir products, who not only sell their craft lines but also sell their pencil blending solution.

 This colored pencil solvent was suggested to me by a reader in Finland who also critiqued the Spectrum Noir pencils (which she did not recommend).
 The solvent is very expensive at £6 for a small 75ml bottle.
-It proved to be effective on the two brands of pencils I tried it on, Polychromos (oil based) and Coloursoft (wax based).
-It had no smell that I could discerne.
+It proved effective on the two brands of pencils I tried, Faber Castell Polychromos (oil based pencils) and Derwent pencils Coloursoft (wax based colored pencils).
+It had no smell that I could discern.

-A scan on the results is shown here below, together with tests on the same paper, with the same brands, and utilising a third cheaper but similar solvent.
+A scan of the results is shown below, with tests on the same paper, with the same brands, and utilizing a third cheaper but similar solvent.
 This test was carried out on a rough surfaced 500gsm Bockingford watercolor paper, so there were plenty of white flecks visible before treatment.
 The paper dried quickly and there was no residual stain.

 The test used three products.

 There seems to be little difference in the effectiveness of the three solvents.

 Zest It at Jacksons Art was selling for £10.40 for 250ml (July 2022).
 Spectrum Noir is £6 for 75ml and the De-Solv-it solvent was £1.99 for 250ml at a local discount supermarket - three times the quantity of the Spectrum Noir solution for a fraction of the price.

 The results of the tests are shown below.

 Odorless mineral thinners, such as those sold for oil painting, will also work but may leave more of a permanent oily mark on a paper surface.